thanniti/Fractals/README.md

 # SoME_Video
 **Moment of inertia of fractals geometry**

-this repo contain ManimScene and BlenderScene
+    -this repo contain ManimScene and BlenderScene

 ## [Manim](https://github.com/thanniti/SoME_Video/blob/main/SoME.py)
 Download manim: https://github.com/3b1b/manim